davidjoffe/dave_gnukem/README.md

 * "a good time killer when I'm baking" - Alessia_Amelia (Jan 2019)

+# FAQ

+* Q: 'The scrolling is choppy' or 'framerate low'?
+* A: The code can handle smoother scrolling and faster frame rates by tweaking settings and gameplay code, but is deliberately soft-limited to 18 frames per second (and the scrolling behaviour intended to mimic the original) because the original DN1 behaved close to this, and the point is to offer a nostalgic similar retro 'look and feel' (and thus also frame rate and scrolling behaviour) of the original Duke Nukem 1, which was designed to run on the much slower computers of that era (I used to play DN1 on an 80286 with 16-color EGA graphics in the '90s, and if you've ever had to code for EGA you'd also understand - dj) - so that anyone who also played the original should experience some nostalgic familiarity.

 # History / Changes

 Recent:

 ~2022 - Work in progress for Debian support (and possible SDL2 support) - user contributions by https://github.com/enigma9o7, https://github.com/bgermann, https://github.com/matteobin Craig Langman

+~2021 - User work for Bodhi Linux port: https://bodhilinux.boards.net/thread/892/packaged-dave-gnukem-silly-retro

 2020/04/25 - Version 1.0.1